Was Jesus a pacifist?

 Question: "Was Jesus a pacifist?"

-According to Webster’s dictionary, a pacifist is someone who is opposed to violence, especially war, for any purpose, often accompanied by the refusal to bear arms by reason of conscience or religious conviction.
+Answer: A pacifist is someone who is opposed to violence, especially war, for any purpose.
+A pacifist often refuses to bear arms for reasons of conscience or religious conviction.

 What does the Bible say about spiritual warfare?